sestaton/Transposome/README.md

 **DEPENDENCIES**

-To use Transposome, you will need Perl version 5.12 (or greater) installed and it is very simple to upgrade with a tool called perlbrew.
-A [step-by-steop set of instructions](https://github.com/sestaton/Transposome/wiki/Installing-dependencies#installing-perl) is provided for installing a newer Perl.
+To use Transposome, you will need Perl version 5.12 (or greater) installed but it is very simple to upgrade Perl with a tool called perlbrew.
+A [step-by-steop set of instructions](https://github.com/sestaton/Transposome/wiki/Installing-dependencies#installing-perl) is provided for installing a newer Perl version.
 That wiki page also explains the commands below.

 **INSTALLATION**